arrno/ruqu/readme.md

 # goqu clone in rust

 This project is intended to replicate the features of [this project](https://doug-martin.github.io/goqu/docs/database.html) but in RUST 🦀!
 ATM the project is in progress.
-Here is a working example:
+Here are a few working examples:

+### Query

 ```rust
 let (query, args) = MYSQLBuilder::query()